Meet the Staff

 Elizabeth A. Berro, MA, RN, PNP, CHSE, co-director of Undergraduate Simulation.
 Professor Berro’s clinical nursing career includes the following areas: pediatric intensive care unit, emergency department, outpatient phone triage, hospital instructor, PALS instructor, and car seat safety technician.

-As a full time-faculty member at Pace University, Professor Berro teaches in both the RN4 and ABSN programs.
+As a full time-faculty member at Pace University, Professor Berro teaches in both the RN4 and ABS programs.
 She is a certified Healthcare Simulation Educator (CHSE) through The Society for Simulation in Health Care, and has presented on topics in simulation at national and regional conferences.
-She presents on topics of “active learning” and applies these concepts to the Clinical Education Lab.
+She presents on topics of “active learning” and applies these concepts to the simulation labs.

 Professor Berro holds the following degrees: PNP post masters certificate from State University of New York, Stony Brook; MA in Nursing Education from New York University, NY; BSN (Nursing) from Queens, University Charlotte, NC; diploma (Nursing) from Presbyterian Hospital School of Nursing, Charlotte, NC.